Struggling to get interviews?

-If you have limited work experience, job shadowing can be a great way to gain some valuable skills and fill out your resume.
+If you have limited work experience, job shadowing helps you build skills and strengthen your resume.

-Here’s how to showcase shadowing experience on your resume:
+Here’s an example of how to highlight shadowing experience on your resume:

 Dr. Emily Parker, DDS | Bright Smiles Dental Clinic | Los Angeles, CA | June 20XX – August 20XX